Flying probe

-In the manufacture of electronic printed circuit boards, flying probes are used for testing both bare circuit boards and boards loaded with components.
-Flying probes were introduced in the late 1980’s.
-Flying probes can be found in many manufacturing and assembly operations.
+Flying probes are test probes used for testing both bare circuit boards and boards loaded with components.
+Flying probes were introduced in the late 1980s and can be found in many manufacturing and assembly operations, most often in manufacturing of electronic printed circuit boards.
 A flying probe tester uses one or more test probes to make contact with the circuit board under test; the probes are moved from place to place on the circuit board to carry out tests of multiple conductors or components.
-Flying probe testers are an alternative to bed of nails testers, which use multiple contacts to simultaneously contact the board and which rely on electrical switching to carry out measurements.
+Flying probe testers are a more flexible alternative to bed of nails testers, which use multiple contacts to simultaneously contact the board and which rely on electrical switching to carry out measurements.

 One limitation in flying probe test methods is the speed at which measurements can be taken; the probes must be moved to each new test site on the board, and then a measurement must be completed.
 Bed-of-nails testers touch each test point simultaneously and electronic switching of instruments between test pins is more rapid than movement of probes.
+The manufacturing of bed-of-nails testers, however, is more costly.

 Bare board

-Flying probes are used to test bare boards because of their lower cost compared with other methods.
-Although fixture testing (bed of nails) is still required due to customer and industry requirements, the use of flying probe for electrical test is quite appealing.
-Flying probes do not require fixtures, and programs can be created quickly to support single image, array and full panels.
-They can test family or multi-part panels.In addition to continuity and shorts, they can provide buried resistive testing, HiPot (Dielectric Breakdown Testing) and 4-Wire Kelvin (precision low resistance testing) specific to plating integrity.

-Along with the cost benefit on investment, there are also advantages in programming.
-As no fixture is required, changes to a circuit board or panel does not require the cost of re-drilling fixtures and dedicated time on costly drilling equipment.
-Program changes can be done quickly and many times will not require the job to be pulled from the machine.
-Test reports can be provided for each board tested as well as serialization when required.
-This has become an important requirement with many customer and industry specifications.

-As with fixture testers, automation is available for flying probes as well.
-In higher volume operations this allows for “lights out” operation.
-The machines can communicate with ERP systems, police maintenance and calibration records and provide full traceability to product processed.
-With the importance of “Time to Market” Flying Probes have enhanced the competitive variable as lost time due to retooling has been removed.
-Prototype and Quick Turn product is the perfect match for Flying Probes as they excel in low quantity orders and are quick to change jobs, unlike the long setup times with fixture testers.